 6) Confused Cart

-When you have de-icer and grass seed snuggled together in your cart, even the checkout girl at Home Depot knows you’ve got problems.
+When you have de-icer and grass seed snuggled together in your cart, even the clerk at Home Depot knows you’ve got problems.

 7) The Dreadmill